insure logo

 Does your car’s model year affect insurance rates in Arkansas?

-Each state sets its own minimum car insurance requirements, and Arkansas is no different.
-To drive legally, you’ll need at least the minimum liability coverage, which generally includes:
+Every state sets its own minimum car insurance requirements, and Arkansas is no exception.
+To drive legally, you’ll need at least the minimum liability coverage, which typically includes:

 • Bodily injury liability per person and per accident